 Participants in online or in-person Groups, Programs, and Circles: By registering and making the initial payment for any of my groups, programs or circles you agree to pay the full amount for the entire program, and to continue payments even if you choose to stop participation in the group, program, or circle.
 Should you cancel payments prior to the full amount being paid, your account will be sent into collections for the remaining amount due.

-Suspension of Working Relationship: From time to time individual clients may need to suspend our working relationship for one to three months.
+Suspension of Working Relationship: From time to time clients may need to suspend our working relationship for one to three months.
 Examples of this could be an extended vacation, school exams, attending to an ill or dying relative, etc. In these instances I request as much advance notice as possible.
-Additionally payments for services are to continue during this time of suspension.
+Additionally, payments for services are to continue during this time of suspension.
 As notice for “canceled” sessions will exceed the 48-hour requirement, we will reschedule the “canceled” appointments once we return to our regular sessions.
 Continued payment allows me to keep your current time and day slot available and insures there will be space for you to return to my practice at the fee we have agreed to.
 Should you decide not to continue payment during the “suspension” it will be assumed you wish to terminate services and therefore the 30-day advance notice requirement stated above will be in effect.